awsdocs/amazon-ec2-user-guide/doc_source/network_mtu.md

 ## Troubleshoot<a name="mtu-troubleshooting"></a>

-If you experience connectivity issues between your EC2 instance and an Amazon Redshift cluster when using jumbo frames, see [Queries Appear to Hang](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-drop-issues.html) in the *Amazon Redshift Cluster Management Guide*
+If you experience connectivity issues between your EC2 instance and an Amazon Redshift cluster when using jumbo frames, see [Queries Appear to Hang](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-drop-issues.html) in the *Amazon Redshift Management Guide*